 What would be your top three priorities, if elected?

-I would focus on Tax Reform, Education Reform, and Decriminalization of Controlled Substances.
+TLDR: I would focus on Tax Reform, Education Reform, and Decriminalization of Controlled Substances.

-Spending and taxes are out-of-control.
+Taxes are out-of-control.

 Our education system is attempting to bolt-on technology to hundred-year-old methods, rather than using the technology to enable education from the start.